canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 **[TODO: Add/revise checklist items]**

+- For all software acquisition, open source software must be actively and fairly considered alongside proprietary ones **(SSC Draft Position on OSS (GC))**
+- Where there is no significant overall (full-lifecycle) cost difference between open source and closed-source products, open source will be selected on the basis of its additional inherent flexibility **(SSC Draft Position on OSS (GC))**
+- OSS support models and options must be evaluated and selected **(SSC Draft Position on OSS (GC))**
+- All software, including OSS, must have a defined and managed lifecycle that is supported by a robust toolset (software acquisition and distribution guidelines) **(SSC Draft Position on OSS (GC))**

 - Consider open source software solutions at every layer of the stack **(Digital Services Playbook (US))**
 - use open standards and common platforms **(Digital Service Standard (Ontario))**
 - understand common user needs with other services and meet those needs consistently with the rest of government **(Digital Service Standard (Ontario))**
 - Consider open source where feasible. **(2.
 Reuse, improve and share technological solutions where appropriate (Do - Digital Design Playbook (ISED)))**
-  - Open source refers to practices that allow other software developers to have access via a free license to another product’s programming code, thereby allowing others to make subsequent improvements or develop new products that work with the product (e.g., being able to incorporate Twitter into another service or product).
+  - Open source refers to practices that allow other software developers to have access via a free license to another product's programming code, thereby allowing others to make subsequent improvements or develop new products that work with the product (e.g., being able to incorporate Twitter into another service or product).
   - Open-source code is typically a collaborative effort where programmers improve upon the source code and share the changes within the community so that other members can help improve it further.
 - {: .dpgn-onegc-architectural } Use emerging technologies **(Build It Right - OneGC Architectural Checklist (draft))**
   - Leverage new technologies (e.g., AI and blockchain) to shift investments to more modern tech